AndresDev859674/DinoCheats/README.md

-# Dino ***Cheats*** `0.2 Beta`
+# Dino ***Cheats*** `1.0 Beta`

 ---

 ## 🦖 Dino Cheats - Get (*some*) fun out of cheating! 🚀

 Welcome, DinoCheats are cheats for the Google Dino game.
 This project was made for fun.
-Version 0.2 (BETA)
+Version 1.0

 > [!NOTE]
 > This game is for people who just want to have fun playing the famous Google Dinosaur game...
+Or Changing the Game
 >
 ### 🌟 Features